Akshat79-art/Akshat79-art/README.md

-- 👋 Hi, I’m @Akshat79-art
+- 👋 Hi, I’m Akshat
-- 👀 I’m interested in intern positions in Web Development.
+- 👀 I’m interested in intern positions in Web Development and Python.
-- 🌱 I’m currently doing projects on React and learning MERN stack.
+- 🌱 Currently working on React and Python.
-- 💞️ I’m looking to collaborate on real time projects.
+- 💞️ Looking to collaborate on real time projects.
 - 📫 How to reach me: Drop a mail at akshat.surana2014@gmail.com

 <!---